 In every industry, using Agile methods increases success rates and the overall value projects deliver to stakeholders.
-The University of Maryland Project Management Center for Excellence and the PMI Southern Maryland Chapter are offering a five-part short course series on “Mastering Agile Project Management” that will teach you why and how Agile methods work regardless of the framework or delivery approach (Hybrid, Scrum, SAFe, etc.).
-Each four-hour session focuses on a benefit (Speed, Innovation, Leadership, Control, and Scale) that your team can immediately use to deliver project objectives despite increasing constraints and uncertainty.
+Between February and June 2018, the University of Maryland Project Management Center for Excellence and the PMI Southern Maryland Chapter offered a five-part short course series on “Mastering Agile Project Management” that taught why and how Agile methods work regardless of the framework or delivery approach (Hybrid, Scrum, SAFe, etc.).
+Each four-hour session focused on a benefit (Speed, Innovation, Leadership, Control, and Scale) that could be immediately used to deliver project objectives despite increasing constraints and uncertainty.

 Agile project management works.
 It’s been proven by survey after survey to increase project success rates for projects with high levels of uncertainty.
 Success rates in one 2013 survey across industries showed that Agile was successful 64% of the time, while traditionally-managed projects were successful less than half the time (49%).